About Givens Highland Farms

 Everything Within Reach

-In addition to visual arts, this lively town is no stranger to entertainment and fun, with musical venues that book acts ranging from classic to pop to bluegrass.
-Some of our Givens Highland Farms residents are renowned artists and musicians in their own right.
+In addition to visual arts, the lively town of Black Mountain is no stranger to entertainment and fun, with musical venues that book acts ranging from classic to pop to bluegrass.
+Some of our Givens Highland Farms senior residents are renowned artists and musicians in their own right.

 Socialize with friends and neighbors at our local breweries, cideries, and distilleries.
 Or for those with a sweet tooth, our little town boasts a variety of shops that serve up ice cream and other frozen treats.